lordsutch/osm-makeroads/README.md

 R -e "install.packages('princurve', 'rgdal', 'geosphere')"

-makeroads.R is lightly commented.
-You'll get a bunch of GPX files named 'roadway-*.gpx', one per identified track, along with Rplots.pdf containing a visual representation of each estimated track along with the tracks that were used to construct it.
+makeroads.R and process.R are lightly commented.

+If you source process.R, you'll get a bunch of GPX files named 'roadway-*.gpx', one per identified track, along with Rplots.pdf containing a visual representation of each estimated track along with the tracks that were used to construct it.